dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Keyframe editor editing a transition](images/keyframeEditorTransition.png)

-This will tell Godot, how to change the values of the property when reaching this keyframe.
+This will tell Godot, how to change the values of the property when it reaches this keyframe.

 You usually tweek your animations this way, when the movement doesn't